beet-software/dorm/docs/docs/reference/index.md

 ## Reading guarantees

-A statement in this section is a framework guarantee only when it is described as part of a framework contract.
-Engine-specific tables and notes describe the current implementation and tested behavior of that engine.
+A statement in this section is a framework guarantee only when it is described as part of a framework contract. `Engine`-specific tables and notes describe the current implementation and tested behavior of that engine.
 They do not make a promise about another backend.